RehmanMuaz/Sentinel/readme.md

 # Sentinel

+ *If you’re tired of copy-pasting login code into every new project, Sentinel is meant to be the one place that handles it all.*

 Sentinel is a **modular, reusable authentication and authorization microservice** built with **ASP.NET Core**.
 It’s designed to act as a **central OAuth2 / OpenID Connect provider** that you can plug into multiple apps and services (portfolios, internal tools, SaaS products, etc.) without rewriting auth every time.